zhming0/sai/README.md

         println("Shutting down DB connection pool...");

         // You don't have to do much here:
-        // when System stops a Component, it will drop it afterwards.
+        // when System stops a Component, it will drop it as soon as possible.
         // But it's still good to ensure component shutdown cleanly instead of relying on Drop,
         // though it's not always possible.
     }